Petra Martić: 2019: First WTA Tour title, major quarterfinal and top 15 year-end ranking

-Following the French Open, Martić then reached her first-ever grass-court semifinal at the Birmingham Classic, saving five match points against Ostapenko in her quarterfinal match, before losing to Julia Görges.
-Seeded 24th at Wimbledon, she equaled her best result at this tournament by reaching the fourth round for the second time (recording three set wins over Jennifer Brady, Anastasia Potapova, and Australian Open semifinalist Danielle Collins) where she lost to Svitolina.
+Following the French Open, Martić then reached her first grass-court semifinal at the Birmingham Classic, saving five match points against Ostapenko in her quarterfinal match, then losing to Julia Görges.
+Seeded 24th at Wimbledon, she matched her best result at this tournament by reaching the fourth round for the second time (recording three set wins over Jennifer Brady, Anastasia Potapova, and Australian Open semifinalist Danielle Collins) where she lost to Svitolina.
 Following Wimbledon, she broke into the top 20 for the first time.

-Martić didn't find much success during the beginning of the summer hardcourt season, losing her opening-round matches in Toronto and Cincinnati, but rebounded at the US Open, where she was seeded 22nd.
-After beating Tamara Zidanšek and Ana Bogdan to advance to the third round for the first time, she then upset the world No. 11, Anastasija Sevastova (who was carrying a streak of three straight US Open quarterfinal appearances), to reach the second week of a major for the third consecutive time.
+However, Martić lost her opening-round matches in Toronto and Cincinnati, but rebounded at the US Open, where she was seeded 22nd.
+After beating Tamara Zidanšek and Ana Bogdan to advance to the third round for the first time, she then upset the Anastasija Sevastova (who was carrying a streak of three straight US Open quarterfinal appearances), to reach the second week of a major for the third consecutive time.
 She lost to Serena Williams in the fourth round in straight sets.
 Martić carried her momentum to the start of the Asian hardcourt swing.
 In Zhengzhou, she reached her first Premier-level final, after beating Aryna Sabalenka in the quarterfinals and Mladenovic in the semifinals to face Plíšková for the first time since upsetting her at the French Open.
-However, she was unable to repeat that result, as she was defeated by the world No. 2, in straight sets.
-She also reached quarterfinals at the Premier-5 level Wuhan Open losing to world No. 1, Ashleigh Barty.
-Following this, she climbed to a new career-high ranking of No. 17 in the world.
+However, she was unable to repeat that result, as she was defeated in straight sets.
+She also reached quarterfinals at the Premier-5 level Wuhan Open losing to Ashleigh Barty.
+Following this, she climbed to a new career-high ranking of no. 17 in the world.
 Martić's strong performances all season helped qualify her to the WTA Elite Trophy for the first time in her career.
 Seeded fifth and drawn into the Orchid Group, she beat wildcard Zheng Saisai, but lost to Madison Keys in straight sets.
 Despite all three group members finishing with an identical win–loss record and identical set win–loss record, Zheng advanced to the semifinals on a second tiebreaker, ending Martić's season.
-Nonetheless, she finished the year with a career-high ranking of world No. 15.
+Nonetheless, she finished the year with a career-high ranking of world no. 15.